 Experienced attorneys helping New Yorkers recover compensation

 If a government official violates your constitutional rights, you may be able to recover compensation.
 However, filing a lawsuit against a government official or a municipal entity is not an easy manner.
-The lawyers at the Law Offices of Tacopina & Seigel have a reputation for handling the toughest cases.
+The lawyers at the Law Offices of Tacopina, Seigel & DeOreo have a reputation for handling the toughest cases.
 The firm has a deep understanding of constitutional law and knows when and how a plaintiff may sue a government official who violates his or her rights.
 As skilled NY attorneys, the firm’s legal team has helped countless clients obtain compensation.

 New York constitutional rights attorneys explain the qualified immunity defense

 The qualified immunity doctrine protects government officials from liability for civil damages.
 The law was designed to allow government officials to perform their duties without fear of being sued.
 However, this does not mean that government officials cannot be sued.